 Visit the National Violence Against Women Network KHub Group

-In partnership with Scottish Women’s Aid, the Improvement Service is coordinating the work of the Equally Safe Accountability Workstream.
-As part of this work, we have been tasked with developing a Performance Framework that Violence Against Women Partnerships can use to measure, demonstrate and improve the activities they are undertaken at a local level to address violence against women and girls and the impact this work is having.
+The Improvement Service has worked in partnership with the Scottish Government, COSLA and the National VAW Network to develop a set of quality standards and performance indicators for local Violence Against Women Partnerships.
+They can be used to measure, demonstrate and improve the activities they are undertaking at a local level to address violence against women and girls and the impact this work is having.

 The Improvement Service has worked with the National VAW Network and other stakeholders to develop a VAW Partnership Checklist, based on research, evidence and good practice on effective, outcome-focussed partnership working.